rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   -V, --version               output the version number -u, --url <value>           URL of a site
   -s, --sitemap-url <value>   URL of a sitemap
-  -c, --csv-path <value>      Path to a CSV file with a set of URLs -p, --sitemap-path <value>  Path to a sitemap saved in the file system -ul, --url-limit <value>    Number of URLs to analyze -nh, --no-headless          Flag for running Puppeteer in non-headless mode -np, --no-prompts           Flag for skipping all prompts (Default options will be used) -nt, --no-technology        Flag for skipping technology analysis -h, --help                  Display help for command
+  -c, --csv-path <value>      Path to a CSV file with a set of URLs.
+  -p, --sitemap-path <value>  Path to a sitemap saved in the file system -ul, --url-limit <value>    No of URLs to analyze -nh, --no-headless          Flag for running puppeteer in non-headless mode -np, --no-prompts           Flags for skipping all prompts.
+Default options
+                              will be used
+  -nt, --no-technology        Flags for skipping technology analysis.
+  -d, --out-dir <value>       Directory path where the analysis data will be
+                              stored
+  -h, --help                  display help for command

 ```